 Ahh Gravion.
 I recall the first time I saw episode one in all its glory, with its fantastic "Situation Clitical" line that spread through the ears of fanboys like wildfire, becoming famous in the process.
 I remember seeing the ridiculous chest size of one of the characters (along with a jiggle that would make Jello proud) and the overall ecchiness, and promptly putting it down, never to see it... read more

 NOTICE: This review involves both the two seasons of the series.

 Gravion is not a serious series.
 It’s more of a tribute to the old style mecha shows, such as Getta 3 and Voltes V. So, it aims at old mecha fans of the 80’s and the 70’s and adds humour and fan service elements of present ecchi series to keep them wanting for more.
-The problem is that the show is animated by... read more
+The problem is that the show is animated by the most... read more

 Characters have not been inputted yet for this series.
 Login to add characters.